-- A. Can opener capsulotomy - B. Laser capsulotomy
+- A. Can opener capsulotomy - B. Femtosecond laser capsulotomy

-- A. Anterior chamber kept adequately inflated with ophthalmic viscosurgical device (OVD) - B. Anterior capsule incised with needle, cystotome, or intraocular forceps tips - C. Anterior capsule is torn with either needle, cystotome, or intraocular forceps in a continuous circular motion for 360°
+- A. Anterior chamber is kept adequately inflated with ophthalmic viscosurgical device (OVD) which also flattens the anterior lens curvature - B. Anterior capsule incised with needle, cystotome, or forceps tips - C. Anterior capsule is torn with either needle, cystotome, or capsule forceps in a continuous circular motion for 360°